-This weekend, most of the U.S. will lose an extra hour of sleep as they get ready to set their clocks forward one hour.
+This weekend, most of the U.S. change their clocks by an hour.

 Arizona and Hawaii will not.

-For most Arizonans, it means we'll be on the same time as states west of us, three hours behind the East Coast.
+For most Arizonans, it means we'll be on the same time as California, three hours behind the East Coast.

 Arizonans love this special privilege.
 In January, 2015, a lawmaker proposed establishing daylight saving time.
 It was met with shock and outrage.
 Rep. Phil Lovas, R-Peoria, quickly withdrew House Bill 2014.